shaynagoldfarb/cs391-shayna/assigns/03/README.md

       term_app(term_app(var_m, term_app(var_n, var_f)), var_x)))))
 ```

-For receiving full credit,
+For receiving full credit (20 points), your annotated version of
-your annotate version of `chnum_mul` must be able to pass
+`chnum_mul` must be able to pass the simple type-checking implemented
+during lecture-06-10.
+If you are not clear as to what type annotation
+means, please study the examples `term_dbl` and `term_fact` presented
-the simple type-checking implemented during lecture-06-10.
+during lecture-06-10.

 You are expected to have all of your submitted code in one file of
 the name `assign03.py`; this file should be stored in the directory